ApplauseAQI/AH-Android-Int/README.md

 Once you've added a new application in Apphance, you'll be given a unique application key.
 You'll need to add this to your code in just a few minutes, so keep it readily available.
 (You can always retrieve this key later if you need it.
 It's available in the Apphance web panel within the "Settings" menu on the left.)

-## Instalation Steps
+## Installation Steps

 ### 4. Download or clone this git repository to your local computer

 You can either clone this repository or download a zip file - whichever works for you.

-You can import project to your favourite IDE (e.g. Eclipse or Android Studio) or decide to build app from command line by Ant or Maven.
+Import project into your favorite IDE (e.g. Eclipse or Android Studio), or you can build the app from the command line using Ant or Maven.

 ### 5. Open the MainActivity file

-Find a MainActivity class.
+Find the MainActivity class.

 ### 7. Place your app key in the MainActivity